JirayuSrisawat-Github/Fortify/README.md

   fortify:
     ratelimit:
       enabled: true
+      blockWithIptables: false # Set to true to block IPs using iptables (Linux only)
       maxRequests: 100         # Maximum requests allowed in the duration window
       duration: 60             # Duration window in seconds
       blockAfterExceeding: 5   # Block IP after exceeding rate limit this many times